muquit/cubic-ubuntu-server-fix/README.md

      - Cleans up temporary files
 3. **Progress Reporting**: Splits the progress bar (0-50% for first file, 50-100% for second)
 4. **Error Handling**: Properly handles errors and ensures temporary files are cleaned up

-## Testing Results

-The solution has been successfully tested with Ubuntu Server ISOs.
-The modified Cubic can now:

-1. Extract both squashfs files properly
-2. Include all necessary components in the customized ISO
-3. Create a functional customized Ubuntu Server ISO

-Note: While the ISO now builds successfully, there may still be issues with WiFi functionality during installation if not connected to Ethernet.
-This appears to be a separate issue from the extraction problem.

 ## Implementation